RajLav/Embedded-Systems-Design/README.md

 # Embedded-Systems-Design
 Spring-18
-Professor : Linden McClure
+Professor : Professor Linden McClure

 This subject emphasizes on 8051 MicroController and MSP432.

-It teaches basic concepts of I2C, SPI communication.
+It teaches basic concepts of I2C, SPI and UART communication.

 There are labs which comprises of buffer creation , adding memory to the buffer, deleting memory from buffer and also teaches the concept of DMA.